(530) 759-0700Tap to Call This Lawyer

 Biography

-I have over 30 years experience as a federal criminal trial and appellate lawyer, which gives me a unique perspective on what works and does not work with defending serious, complex federal charges.
+I have over 35 years experience as a federal criminal trial and appellate lawyer, which gives me a unique perspective on what works and does not work with defending serious, complex federal charges.
 I prepare each case for trial, since a good result is only attainable if the lawyer is prepared and willing to go to trial.
-And I expect my clients to be actively involved in participating in their defense.
-I also have specialized expertise in American Indian Law and a law professor and Tribal Court Judge.
+I have experience defending clients against complex wire and health care fraud, tax, securities, and environmental crimes and related civil actions.

 Jurisdictions Admitted to Practice